braitsch/pushpop.js/readme.md

 * ``pushpop.openPushModal();``
 * ``pushpop.openPopModal(target);``

-To display the **push** window simply tell pushpop to show the window when an event is triggered such as a button click.
+To display the **push** window simply tell **pushpop** to show it whenever an event is triggered such as a button click.

 	var pushpop = new pushpop();
 	$('#add-new-item').click(function(){
 		pushpop.openPushModal();
 	});

-This will display the **push** window that will allow you to upload an image and define a thumbnail for it or save a video url to the database.
+This will display the **push** window that will allow you to upload an image and define a thumbnail for it or save a video to the database.

 [![pushpop-modal](./readme.img/pushpop-modal.png?raw=true)](http://pushpop.herokuapp.com)

-pushpop.js also provides a **pop** window that allows you to delete anything you've previous saved.
+**pushpop** also provides a **pop** window that allows you to delete anything you've previous saved.

 	var pushpop = new pushpop();
 	$('#add-new-item-button').click(function(){